GLOBAL MARKETS-Franc, European shares soar after Swiss currency cap lifted

 "We're going to see this continued high volatility in equities, in fixed income and in currencies," Morris said.
 "What's driving that, you got monetary policy out of sync globally.
 U.S. going one way, ECB going another, Swiss going another, Sweden going another," he said.

-MSCI's all-country stock index, a measure of stock performance in 45 countries, rose 0.18 percent.
-The pan-European FTSEurofirst 300 index of leading regional shares rose 2.88 percent to close at 1,393.41.
+MSCI's all-country stock index, a measure of stock performance in 45 countries, rose 0.21 percent.
+The pan-European FTSEurofirst 300 index of leading regional shares rose 2.62 percent to close at a provisional 1,389.82.

 All Swiss government bill rates and bond yields out to nine- year maturities traded below zero after the central bank scrapped the exchange rate cap and lowered interest rates to a negative 0.75 percent.